younessjaafeel/StudyBuddy/README.md

 ### Cloning the repository

---> Clone the repository using the command below :
+--> Clone the repository using the command below:
 ```bash
 git clone https://github.com/divanov11/StudyBud.git